BMHDI/Gemini1.5Flash/README.md

 In order to use the ChatGPT API, you will need an openai account.

-Navigate to the [OpenAI API page](https://openai.com/product) and Click on Get Started.
+Navigate to the [goggle cloude API page](https://ai.google.dev/gemini-api/docs) and Click on Get Started.
 Create an account.

 ### Getting an API Key